infobip/sms-elasticio-integration/README.md

 ## Description ##

-This integration allows you to send and receive SMS on elastic.io platform.
-It is possible to use action which will send SMS or trigger which is getting received SMS messages from already bought phone number.
+This integration allows you to send and receive SMS over the elastic.io platform.
+There are both SMS action and trigger available on the elastic.io platform.

+SMS trigger is used when the message is received on the previously bought phone number.

+SMS action will send the message on the defined phone number.

 ## Owners ##